svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Portfolio
 The Svandis ecosystem provides a proficient and reliable tool for quick portfolio visualisation.
 The portfolio developed by Svandis will connect to several popular exchanges, allowing users to evaluate the impact of breaking news on their portfolio, as well as quickly applying heatmaps to their assets for decision making.

 The portfolio for a given user will be available on their front-end Svandis application.
 Svandis will save portfolio information securely in our Cassandra database.
 Users wishing to share their portfolio may be entitled to SVN rewards.
 Users will be able to customize their portfolio and use tools such as heatmaps, catalyst analysis and charts to see how their investments are working for them.
-Users can reliably add and remove items from their portfolio with a rich array of fields to allow traders to keep track of performance, inside of a [material design](https://material.angular.io) user experience on the Svandis application.
+Users can reliably add and remove items from their portfolio with a rich array of fields to allow traders to keep track of their performance, inside of a [material design](https://material.angular.io) user experience on the Svandis application.

 ## Customisable User-Interface
 Every Svandis user will have a customisable interface to arrange and present data in the most suitable way for their trading needs.
 It will include different colour schemes and layouts for added customisation.